Improving Energy Efficiency at Council

 Energy Efficient Street and Park Lighting

-With the help of the Federal Government under the Community Energy Efficiency Program (CEEP), Council is replacing the existing public lighting at thirteen locations across the city with compact fluorescent lamps and LEDs.
-More information on this project can be found on Council's CEEP webpage.
+With the help of the Australian Government through the Department of Industry, Council is replacing the existing public lighting at thirteen locations across the city with compact fluorescent lamps and LEDs.

 Air Conditioning System Coil Cleaning